-As an attendance taking institution, we will use a current student's attendance to determine his or her status.
+As a non-attendance taking institution, we will use a current student's attendance to determine his or her status for the quarter through the instructor's roster confirmation process.
 During our drop/add period, we are verifying a student's In School status through the following methods:

-- For On-Ground Courses: Students will have their attendance recorded in class - For Online Courses: Students must participate in initial discussion board by the 3rd calendar day of the quarter or be in communication with academic team.
+For On-Ground Courses: Students will have their attendance recorded in class

+• For Online Courses: Students must participate in initial discussion board by the 3rd calendar day of the quarter or be in communication with academic team.
 Logging into Blackboard is not considered being in attendance.